F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/README.md

 You can now configure the BIG-IP VE as applicable for your configuration.
 See the BIG-IP documentation for details (https://support.f5.com/csp/tech-documents)

+<a name="manual"></a>
+#### IMPORTANT: If you make manual changes to BIG-IP after launching the template
+After you initially launch the template, if you make manual changes to the BIG-IP configuration, you must make a backup of your BIG-IP configuration and store the resulting UCS file in the S3 bucket created by the template to ensure the master election process functions properly.

+  1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive.
+Use the following syntax to save the backup UCS file:<br> ```# tmsh save /sys ucs /var/tmp/original.ucs```

+  2. Store the UCS file in the S3 bucket created by the solution in folder called **/backup**.

 ---

 ## Service Discovery